 Criminal charges that, in the past, may have taken a long time to prove can move much more quickly.
 Usage records provided by cellphone companies or internet providers can do a lot of the work that investigators used to have to do by hand.
-And screenshots of inappropriate or unwanted activity might be admitted as evidence for someone charged with cyber crimes.
+And screenshots of inappropriate or unwanted activity might be admitted as evidence for someone charged with cybercrimes.

 Rely On Us For Criminal Defense

 Attorney John Wesley Hall in Little Rock, Arkansas, is committed to defending the freedom and liberty of those charged with crimes involving the internet.
-As a criminal defense lawyer with 40 years of experience, Mr. Hall has seen how the types of crimes that are charged, as well as the laws that correspond to them, have changed over the years.
-Being able to rely on a solid history of success, combined with an acute awareness of criminal law today, make him an invaluable resource for criminal defendants in Arkansas and beyond.
+As a criminal defense lawyer with over 40 years of experience, Mr. Hall has seen how the types of crimes that are charged, as well as the laws that correspond to them, have changed over the years.
+Being able to rely on a solid history of success, combined with an acute awareness of criminal law today, makes him an invaluable resource for criminal defendants in Arkansas and beyond.

-- Sex crimes, including online solicitation of a minor
+- Sex crimes, including online solicitation of a minor or child pornography